 What is the difference between Oils vs Acrylic Paints?

 Do you want to learn to paint but don’t know where to start?

 Get excited about all the paintings you are going to create but don’t know which types of paints to begin with?

-To understand the pros and cons of oils vs acrylics you need to ask yourself a few simple questions to decide which medium is best for you…Please note: The comparison below is for standard acrylics and oil paints, not taking into account quick drying oils ‘Alkyds’ or ‘Open’ acrylics (slow drying acrylics)
+To understand the pros and cons of oils vs acrylics you need to ask yourself a few simple questions to decide which medium is best for you…Please note: The comparison below is for standard acrylics and oil paints, not taking into account quick-drying oils ‘Alkyds Oils’ or ‘Open Acrylics‘ (slow drying acrylics) or ‘Water-mixable Oils‘ (traditional oils than can be cleaned up with water)

 1. Do you work quickly or slowly?